 The ward priesthood executive committee (PEC) has been discontinued.
 Agenda items for PEC meetings are now included in ward council meetings.
 A sensitive matter could also be addressed in an expanded bishopric meeting that includes the elders quorum president, Relief Society president, or both.

 As the presiding high priest of the ward, the bishop presides over the ward council.
-This council includes the bishopric, ward clerk, ward executive secretary, and presidents of the elders quorum, Relief Society, Young Men, Young Women, Primary, and Sunday School.
+This council includes the bishopric, ward clerk, ward executive secretary, and presidents of the elders quorum, Relief Society, Young Women, Primary, and Sunday School.

 The ward mission leader (if called; see 5.1.1), the ward temple and family history leader (if called; see 5.4.1), and counselors in the elders quorum and Relief Society presidencies may be invited to attend ward council meetings as needed.
 The bishop may also invite full-time missionaries to meet with the ward council as needed.

 Typically, the full ward council considers only matters that (1) would benefit from coordination among organizations, (2) would benefit from the discussion and unified efforts of the council, or (3) are of general concern for the ward as a whole.
-Most matters that are specific to a priesthood or auxiliary organization should be addressed by leaders in that organization, not by the entire ward council.
+Most matters that are specific to a priesthood quorum or organization should be addressed by leaders in that organization, not by the entire ward council.
 Additionally, individual ward council members may raise sensitive or confidential matters privately with the bishop.